Dronecode/rfcs/README.md

 **For a new RFC**
 1. fork the repo and create a new branch
 2. find a directory for the project your RFC relates to (eg: PX4)
-3. create a markdown file with no whitespace in the filename name
+3. copy the template file and rename it with a name that idenfies your RFC (no whitespace)
 4. write the RFC into the document, make sure to include your name and email
 5. submit a Pull Request, and collect comments